 Here's a quick guide to the types of tags and possible values for them.

-- The article provides introductory material about a topic.
-In theory there should be only one of these per technology area.
+The article provides introductory material about a topic.
+Ideally each technology area should have only one "Intro"

-- The article is a code sample page, or has code samples.
-This shouldn't be used for very one-liner "syntax examples" but actual snippets of useful code, or for full usable samples.
+The article is a code sample page, or has code samples (that is, actual snippets of useful code, not one-line "syntax examples").

-By identifying the article's topic area, you can also help to generate better search results as well as landing pages and other navigational aids.
+By identifying the article's topic area, you are helping generate better search results (and landing pages and navigation as well).

-While there's some room for flexibility here as new topic areas are identified, we try to keep these to the names of APIs or technologies.
+While there's some room for flexibility here as we identify new topic areas, we try to limit ourselves to the names of APIs or technologies.
 Some useful examples:

 Methodfor each method of an API